promptmike/github-learn-notes/github-foundations-part-1-of-2/06-code-with-github-codespaces/unit-2-of-7-the-codespace-lifecycle.md

 After you push changes to a remote branch it is safe to delete the Codespace
 > Codespaces are prebuildable, rebuildable, configurable, reusable environments with persistent storage on VMs that can push to remote branches

-If you try to delete a Codespace with unpushed commites you will be notified, so you can decide to push changes, export to a new branch or delete the changes along with the Codespace
+If you try to delete a Codespace with unpushed commits you will be notified, so you can decide to push changes, export to a new branch or delete the changes along with the Codespace
 > Codespaces are prebuildable, rebuildable, configurabe, reusable environments with persistent storage on VMs that can push to remote branches or even export to a new branch

 Stopped Codespaces are deleted after 30 days of inactivity by default, but this can be reconfigured